 Archaeology in the Classroom

 Thank you for your interest in bringing archaeology into your classroom.
 This curriculum was designed to fit within the Michigan standards for 5th grade and includes suggestions for a pre-lesson on archaeology and archaeologists to provide instructors with some of the tools that are available to all to assist in getting started.
+Also included is a section for just the student worksheets.

 Each lesson has an objective, student learning objectives, duration recommended for each lesson, class size, and a list of materials needed for both the student and the teacher.
 A list of Michigan standards, which includes Common Core and Next Generation Science Standards (NGSS), Grade Level Content Expectations (GLCE) are included for most lessons.
 A list of vocabulary words that each lesson covers and background information for the instructors are also provided.
 All worksheets that are needed by the students are included and follow each lesson.
 Recommended assessments are listed and there is a final series of assessments at the end of the lessons which include fill in the blank and true and false formats.